Scientist-Ansh/Styling-in-react/README.md

 ### `npm start`

 ## Project Description
+This project will shows you a demo of styled component in react.

-Project uses css styled component and also normal css styles
+Project uses css styled component and also normal css styles.

-one button is provided to toggle css styled component where background color property is passed down to children and grandchildren component automatically
+One button is provided to toggle css styled component where background color property is passed down to children and grandchildren component automatically.
+Here a parent component encloses children com- ponents and styles are passed down from parent.

-other button is there to toggle normal css classes to pass background color property.
+Other button is there to toggle normal css classes to pass background color property.